mlang/ronor/README.md

 Build with `cargo build`.

-You unfortunately have to register a developer account on integration.sonos.comb and create your own integration point.
+You unfortunately have to register a developer account on integration.sonos.com and create your own integration point.
 You also need to create your own redirection endpoint on the web.
 No example script provided, sorry.

 Ideally, I'd like to find a way to make this part of it common, so that you dont have to register your own integration.
 However, I really dont know yet how to do this securely, input welcome.